If you have a question that is not answered below, please Contact Us.

 • TCE is a vapor forming chemical and is known to the State of California to cause cancer and harm reproductive health.
 TCE is commonly used in industries to remove oil or grease.
 It’s also in some household products such as stain removers and adhesives.
 For these reasons, TCE is commonly found in the indoor air in homes and businesses and in outdoor air in cities.

-• Unfortunately, TCE contamination is very common throughout California and the United States due to the widespread use of TCE before environmental regulations were in place.
-DTSC and its sister agency, the State Water Resources Control Board, oversee hundreds of TCE cleanup cases.
+• Unfortunately, TCE contamination is very common throughout California and the United States due to the widespread use of TCE before more robust environmental regulations were in place.
+DTSC and its sister agency, the State Water Resources Control Board, oversee hundreds of TCE cleanup cases

 • Yes.
 Your drinking water is provided by the San Diego County Water Authority and is regularly tested to meet state and federal requirements.

-• Environmental screening levels, or ESLs, are used by DTSC to guide cleanup activities.
-ESLs establish the concentrations of chemicals (usually measured in parts per million or parts per billion) that can be present in soil, groundwater and indoor air without causing health impacts to humans, including sensitive populations such as children, the elderly, pregnant women and the immunocompromised.
+• Environmental screening levels, or ESLs, are used by DTSC and other environmental regulatory agencies to guide cleanup activities.
+ESLs are conservative concentrations for chemicals commonly found in soil and groundwater at sites where chemicals have been spilled, below which we generally do not expect to see impacts from soil or groundwater contamination.
+ESLs can also be used in the preparation of a more detailed risk assessment by matching specific exposure pathways with current or anticipated site conditions.
 When a chemical is found above an ESL, it does not indicate that a health impact will occur, but it does mean that additional investigation and cleanup may be needed to provide for the long-term protection of public health.

 ESLs for TCE are designed to be very conservative and health-protective, and are generally set at levels where a person has a 1 in 1,000,000 chance of getting cancer.
 To put this in perspective, a person has a greater chance of being struck by lightning (1 in 10,000).